 - 1.14 Observers may be present during the audit but shall not participate in or influence the audit process or the outcome of the audit, as determined by the auditor.
 At the auditor's discretion, observers may be asked to leave the audit.
 Noncompliance will result in the audit being suspended, and an Additional Audit Fee will be assessed to complete the audit at a later date. - 1.15 AISC retains the right to send observers to any audit for the purpose of monitoring program compliance, internal audits, or third-party audits.
 AISC will provide advance notification of the observer and the purpose of the observation to the Participant or Applicant.
-If an observer is denied access to the audit by the Participant or Applicant without demonstrating a conflict of interest, the audit will be cancelled and certification will be withdrawn or denied.
+If an observer is denied access to the audit by the Participant or Applicant without demonstrating a conflict of interest, the audit will be canceled and certification will be withdrawn or denied. - 1.16 Participants/Applicants may not record (video or audio) any part of the on-site audit or remote assessment.